Lullaby (The Cure song): Retrospective response

 In a 2019 retrospective review, Rayna Khaitan from Albumism wrote, "The thrillingly creepy "Lullaby" recalls a familiar sense of claustrophobia prevalent in the Cure's canon, only this time more than others, Smith seems a little intoxicated with the idea of surrender."
 Stephen Thomas Erlewine from AllMusic described the song as "eerie" and "string-laced".
 Another editor, Ned Raggett, stated that "Smith's detailing of the spiderman coming along to envelope [sic] and devour is classically Cure, while the tight, haunted-house vibe of the song is another winner."

 Chart performance

 Upon its release, "Lullaby" became the Cure's highest-charting hit in their home country when it reached number five on the UK Singles Chart.
 It remains their only single to reach the top five in the United Kingdom.
 In Ireland, "Lullaby" became the band's third top-10 hit and highest-charting single, reaching number three.
 The song also reached the top 10 in Italy, Luxembourg, the Netherlands, New Zealand, Norway, and West Germany.
-In North America, the song was released as the second single from Disintegration instead ("Fascination Street" was the first), but did not match its predecessor's level of success, only reaching number 74 on the Billboard Hot 100 and number 23 on the Billboard Modern Rock Chart.
+In North America, the song was released as the third single from Disintegration instead ("Fascination Street" was the first), but did not match its predecessor's level of success, only reaching number 74 on the Billboard Hot 100 and number 23 on the Billboard Modern Rock Chart.